 The prize is awarded annually to one young scientist for outstanding life science research for which they were awarded a doctoral degree in the previous two years.
-The topic of the entrant's thesis research must be in one of the following categories: Cell and Molecular Biology; Genomics, Proteomics and Systems Biology approaches; Ecology and Environment; Molecular Medicine.
-Eligible entrants must have been awarded their doctoral degree in 2018 or 2019, and the subject of their thesis should match one of the Subject Tracks below.
+The topic of the entrant's thesis research must be in one of the following categories: Cell and Molecular Biology; Genomics, Proteomics, and Systems Biology approaches; Ecology and Environment; Molecular Medicine.
+Eligible entrants must have been awarded their doctoral degree in 2019 or 2020, and the subject of their thesis should match one of the Subject Tracks below.
 The winners from each category will compete for the grand prize.

 Prize money: USD 30,000 for the grand prize winner, USD 10,000 for each of the category winners.